ShalaQweghen/cl_scrabble/README.md

 # Command-Line Scrabble

+Complete with optional challenge mode and time limit.

 If you don't know how to play Scrabble, click [here](https://en.wikipedia.org/wiki/Scrabble) for rules

 Clone the game and enjoy it.
 If you have any feedbacks, I will very much appreciate.